-Status > Phone System > Extensions displays all the extensions in realtime, including their statuses, IDs, numbers, display names, types, IPs for SIP extensions, and phone information.
+Status > Phone System > Extensions displays all the extensions in realtime, including their statuses, IDs, numbers, display names, types, IPs for SIP extensions, phone information, and if it has any auxiliary devices.

-For more information, see "Configuring Extensions" on page 133.
+For more information, see "Configuring Extensions" on page 134.